rohiitsoniii/Namaste-Javascript/Readme.md

-# JavaScript Code Execution: Behind the Scenes
+# 1.JavaScript Code Execution: Behind the Scenes

 Understanding how JavaScript code runs is crucial for mastering the language.
 Below is a breakdown of the key concepts involved in JavaScript execution: